Federated Prudent DollarBear Fund (A) PSAFX

 Click the Performance tab for standard fund performance.

-Fund performance benefited from gains in the Japanese yen, Australian dollar, New Zealand dollar, Norwegian krone, Singapore dollar, Swiss franc and euro.
-Fund performance was hurt by declines in the Canadian dollar and Swedish krona.
+Fund performance benefited from gains in the Canadian dollar, British pound, Japanese yen, Australian dollar, New Zealand dollar, Singapore dollar and gold stocks.
+Fund performance was hurt by declines in the euro, Swiss franc, Norwegian krone and Swedish krona.

-The fund’s performance relative to the USD Index benefited during the first quarter of 2014 from above-index allocations to the Australian dollar, New Zealand dollar, Swiss franc, Norwegian krona and gold stocks.
-Performance versus the USD Index was hurt by above-benchmark allocation to the Swedish krona, along with below-index allocations to the euro and yen.
+The fund’s performance relative to the USD Index benefited during the second quarter of 2014 from above-index allocations to the Canadian dollar, Australian dollar, New Zealand dollar and gold stocks, along with a significant underweight in the euro.
+Performance versus the USD Index was hurt by above-benchmark allocations to the Norwegian krone and Swedish krona.

 Positioning and Strategy

-The fund remained somewhat defensively positioned throughout the first quarter.
-The allocation to U.S. dollars began the quarter at 16.4% of fund assets.
-The fund managers increased U.S. dollar exposure 200 basis points during the quarter to end the reporting period at 18.4% of fund assets.
-During March the fund managers liquidated the fund’s remaining holdings in Hong Kong dollars, a currency pegged to the U.S. dollar.
-With Chinese officials seemingly ending their strong yuan policy, the fund managers viewed the risk versus reward calculus for holding Hong Kong dollars as less attractive.
+The fund remained somewhat defensively positioned throughout the second quarter.
+The allocation to U.S. dollars began the quarter at 18.4% of fund assets.
+The fund managers increased U.S. dollar exposure 230 basis points during the quarter to end the reporting period at 20.7% of fund assets.
+The significant allocation to U.S. dollars was primarily in response to the fund managers’ unfavorable view of the euro and European currencies more generally.

 The fund managers continue working diligently to navigate through a very challenging environment.
 With a disciplined approach to risk management, a sound analytical framework, and a keen focus on market dynamics, the managers believe the fund is prepared for ongoing market challenges and opportunities.
 And with a well-diversified global portfolio of highly-rated short-term government debt instruments, the fund managers believe the fund is well-positioned for unstable global markets.